plopezmp/package-size-estimation-using-UHF-RFID-signature/README.md

-Your GitHub readme content looks quite informative, but you can enhance it further by providing clearer explanations and improving the overall structure.
-Here's a revised version:

 # Package Size Estimation Using UHF RFID Signature

 This repository contains datasets representing a combination of reading scenarios for package size estimation using UHF RFID signature.
 The scenarios are categorized based on three key factors: